ciaccogiuseppe/polito-wa2-G02-2023/README.md

     - `minPriority` specifies the minimum priority
     - `maxPriority` specifies the maximum priority
     - `productId` to retrieve the  records associated to the corresponding product
-    - `customerEmail` to retrieve the  records associated to the corresponding customer
+    - `clientEmail` to retrieve the  records associated to the corresponding customer
     - `updatedAfter` to retrieve the records created after the given date
     - `updatedBefore` to retrieve the records created before the given date
     - `expertEmail` to retrieve the records associated to the given expertId